 - 1. Open the door a few centimetres and allow the vacuum in the firebox to equalise for a few seconds before opening the door fully. - 2.
-The fire will take hold more easily if you make a small pit under the bottom log.
-Add 2 logs weighing about 1-2 kg together.
+Add 2 logs weighing about 1,1-1,3 kg together.
 Place one log diagonally across the other as illustrated. - 3.
 Close the door. - 4.
 The combustion air damper should be fully open until the logs are burning well.
 The supply of combustion air can then be reduced.
 The conditions for controlling combustion vary depending on the temperature in the firebox and the draft in the chimney. - 5.
-The declared performance of 6 kW and the cleanest combustion are obtained when the combustion air damper is approximately 40% open and two 25 cm logs and a total of 1.2 kg are added every forty minutes. - 6.
+An average heat output of 5 kW and cleanest combustion are achieved when the combustion air damper is open approx. 40% and two logs weighing 1.3-1.5 kg together are added once an hour. - 6.
+The lowest heat output of 3-4 kW is achieved when the combustion air damper is open about 30%.
+In this operating mode, it is very important that the combustion air damper is fully open for the first 3-5 minutes so the wood has time to ignite properly before the supply of combustion air is reduced.
+A thick bed of embers and a high firebox temperature are required to be able to control the heat output. - 7.
 NOTE: Burning at maximum output results in poor combustion, lower efficiency and shortens the life of the stove.